 Historic Preservation Receives Mellon Grant to Tell Story of Portland’s African Americans

-The Historic Preservation (HP) program has received a three-year research grant to explore the history of Portland’s African American community as part of the new Pacific Northwest Just Futures Institute for Racial and Climate Justice.
+The Historic Preservation (HP) program received a three-year research grant to explore the history of Portland’s African American community as part of the new Pacific Northwest Just Futures Institute for Racial and Climate Justice.
 Some of the $4.52 million award to the UO from the Andrew W. Mellon Foundation is designated for HP to support a digital mapping project using existing historical archives and residents’ oral histories to tell the story of the historically Black community of Albina, from wartime boom to urban renewal to a community facing the rapid gentrification of a neighborhood in the 21st century.

 Enrich Your Academic Experience